Knackwurst: Knackwurst in Germany & Austria

 Numerous regional varieties of knackwurst exist in Germany.
 They all differ from knackwurst varieties sold in Austria.
 There, a knackwurst always refers to a sausage containing bacon and added potato starch.
 In addition to the term "knackwurst", common names are "Salzburger" or "Schübling".

 As a specialty in Hamburg, scalded Knackwurst served with mustard and half a slice of white bread is a popular snack for lunch.
 It is also sold at the Hamburger Dom, the largest Volksfest in northern Germany, under various, sometimes poetic, names like Domknacker, Hamburger Knacker, or Hafenlümmel (literally: harbour tyke).

 In Austria, Knackwurst is jokingly referred to as a Beamtenforelle (literally civil servant's trout).
 The term can be traced back to Julius Raab, former Chancellor of Austria, whose favourite dish is reported to have been Knackwurst.
 This term was in reference to the modest earnings of civil servants at the time.

-Knake in Sweden

-A knake refers to a short, plump and dark sausage which is produced by Holmgrens in the Swedish city of Lund.
-It is a Lund speciality and dates back to the 1910s.
-Today's recipe is dated to the 1960s.